 Gantt charts are the glue that holds projects together.
 They’re probably the most referred to document when managing a project.
 Project managers use them, teams are directed by them and stakeholders stay updated when they’re shared.

-Since it’s such a staple of project management, there is no shortage of options out there to help you build a Gantt chart, such as an Excel sheet or a project management software tool.
+Since it’s such a staple of project management, there is no shortage of options out there to help you build a Gantt chart, such as an Excel Gantt chart template or a project management software tool.

 Gantt Chart in Google Sheets